Back to Blogs

 What are the Brightest and Darkest Images in the Dataset?

-Next, surface images with poor lighting or low visibility.
-Dark images can indicate issues with the quality.
-These could result from poor lighting during capture, incorrect exposure settings, or equipment malfunctions.
 Also, a model might struggle to recognize patterns in such images, which could reduce accuracy.
 Identify and correct these images to improve the overall training data quality.
 Change the “Data Metrics” dropdown selection to “Brightness” and sort in descending order:

 Identify image brightness through explorer on Encord Active

-The brightest images look reasonably good quality, but you can look through the explorer to spot images that may not meet the training or data requirements.
 You can also observe that the distribution of the images based on this metric is reasonably normal.
 To get the darkest images, sort the “Brightness” in ascending order:

 Sorting the brightness in ascending order for darkest image - Encord Active

 There does not appear to be anything wrong with the dark images.
 You might need to explore other images to determine which ones to sift through.
-Awesome!
-You have played with a few pre-defined quality metrics.
-See the complete code to run other data quality metrics on the images.

 Next Steps: Fixing Data Quality Issues

 Identifying problematic images is half the battle.
 Ideally, the next step would be for you to take action on those insights and fix the issues.
 Encord Active (EA) can help you tag problematic images, which may skew model performance downstream.
 Post-identification, you can use various strategies to rectify these issues.
-Below are some approaches to fix problematic image issues.
+Below are some approaches to fixing problematic image issues.

 Tagging and Annotation

 Once you identify the problematic images, you can tag them within EA with whatever action you deem appropriate.
 Would you want to remove them from your dataset, label them, or process them?
 Your model training and data objectives will help you understand an ideal next step.
-Here is how you can do it for the blurry images we saw earlier:

 Tagging and Annotation in Encord Active